 This procedure covers changes to the following controlled documents that define the functional or technical requirements, the design configuration of the NSTX Upgrade Project (NSTXU), or cost and schedule baselines associated with the technical baseline:

-Approved NCSX specifications, including the General Requirements Document (GRD) and System Requirements Documents (SRDs);
+Approved NSTXU specifications, including the General Requirements Document (GRD) and System Requirements Documents (SRDs);

 Approved Interface Control Documents (ICDs); and

-NCSX cost and schedule baselines.
+NSTXU cost and schedule baselines.

 Notes: (1) Approved technical installation and assembly procedures shall be under document control vs. formal configuration control.